This site contains no information about the edibility or toxicity of mushrooms.

-This small, delicate agaric with tawny-brown cap and whitish gills grows solitary or in small groups, attached to buried or partly buried pine cones.
+Strobilurus stephanocystis, also known as Pine Cone Cap is a small agaric with a tawny-brown cap and whitish gills that grows solitary or in small groups, attached to buried or partly buried pine cones.